Laxmannegi/C-I/README.md

 public void Test(string s, int i) // Order of parameter change

 public string Test() //Invaild --Parameter is important; Return can't be consider;
-// bacause ambiguity of method come out (same method name and same paramter so, identification of which method has to been call is a confusion, so execution was will not take place for you.
+// bacause ambiguity of method come out (same method name and same parameter so, identification of which method has to been call is a confusion, so execution was will not take place for you.
 // You may have a dought return type are different? yes, return is different , return type are return of method will come into picture in the end of execution but the confusion is
 // here where to start there is not clearity where to start the execution, When you don't know the where to start talking about the end of excution is foolishness.
 So first thing what
 // to required is where to start is not clear, so talking about end is not point here why where is not clear here.. that is why return type will never taken into considersion.  ).